 A step-by-step guide on working with an architect during a renovation

-You need an architect for your renovation, but have only a vague sense of how the process will go.
-As outlined in our post When Do You Need an Architect?, if your project is fairly small and straightforward, you may only need a la carte services such schematic designs by a registered architect (RA).
-For whole-home, gut renovations or moving walls, you will need a full-service architect.
-In this scenario, they may be someone who project-manages a renovation from start to finish and works with you to develop a thoughtful design that suits your lifestyle.
+You need an architect for your renovation, but not sure how the process will go.
+For a small and straightforward project, consider à la carte services such as schematic designs by a registered architect (RA).
+For whole-home gut renovations or moving walls, you will need a full-service architect.
+They can project-manage a renovation from start to finish and help develop a thoughtful design that suits your lifestyle.

 For residential renovations, architects typically charge a percentage of the construction cost of a project.
 Urban areas usually charge 15–20 percent for projects budgeted between $20,000–$30,000, and 10–15 percent for $250,000 or more.
-The costs are essentially the same for outside of the urban areas, but in close proximity.
-Fees, such as permit and application fees, are either fixed or based on the construction costs.
-Read our previous post for more detail on costs.
+The costs are essentially the same for areas in close proximity to urban centers.

 Step 1: Initial consultation and field measurements (1–5 hours)